 Figure 9.
-Customized PCL/HA scaffolds for mandibular defect regeneration (i.e., symphysis – left, ramus-right).
+Customised PCL/HA scaffolds for mandibular defect regeneration (i.e., symphysis – left, ramus – right).

-In particular, 3D PCL/HA scaffolds were designed and analysed according to a strategy already reported for additive manufacturing of PCL scaffolds involving techniques based on extrusion/injection methods.
-The procedure was extended to PCL/HA considering that the difficulties in processing nanocomposite materials are usually greater than those found for the neat polymers.
+In particular, 3D PCL/HA scaffolds were designed and analysed according to a strategy already reported for additive manufacturing of PCL scaffolds, involving techniques based on extrusion/injection methods.
+The procedure was extended to PCL/HA, considering that the difficulties in processing nanocomposite materials are usually greater than those found for the neat polymers.

-The neat PCL scaffolds represented the starting point in the design process and the results from different analyses were briefly summarized.
+The neat PCL scaffolds represented the starting point in the design process, and the results from different analyses were briefly summarised.

-The reported design strategy also aimed at stressing the potential to tailor the performances of 3D additive manufactured scaffolds through an appropriate material-design combination.
+The reported design strategy also aimed to stress the potential of tailoring the performances of 3D additive manufactured scaffolds through an appropriate material–design combination.

-Similar stress-strain curves were achieved for polymeric and nanocomposite scaffolds, even if differences were obtained in terms mechanical properties.
+Similar stress–strain curves were achieved for the polymeric and the nanocomposite scaffolds, even if differences were obtained in terms of the mechanical properties.

-The inclusion of HA nanoparticles would enhance both the biological and mechanical performances of PCL scaffolds.
+The inclusion of HA nanoparticles would enhance both the biological and mechanical performances of the PCL scaffolds.

-Furthermore, the obtained findings demonstrated that DV and SRV were the parameters with the highest impact on the investigated features (i.e., RW, compressive modulus and maximum stress).
+Furthermore, the obtained findings demonstrated that the DV and the SRV were the parameters with the highest impact on the investigated features (i.e., the RW, the compressive modulus, and the maximum stress).

-Benefiting from all the results, as well as from the reverse engineering approach, the feasibility to design customized scaffolds for mandibular defect regeneration (i.e., ramus and symphysis) was also reported.
+Benefiting from all the results, as well as from the reverse engineering approach, the feasibility of designing customised scaffolds for mandibular defect regeneration (i.e., ramus and symphysis) was also reported.

 references

-J. Lee, M. M. Farag, E. K. Park, J. Lim, H. Yun, A simultaneous process of 3D magnesium phosphate scaffold fabrication and bioactive substance loading for hard tissue regeneration, Material Science and Engineering: C 36(1) (2014), pp. 252– 260.
+J. Lee, M. M. Farag, E. K. Park, J. Lim, H. Yun, A simultaneous process of 3D magnesium phosphate scaffold fabrication and bioactive substance loading for hard tissue regeneration, Material Science and Engineering: C 36(1) (2014) pp. 252-260.

-P. Lichte, H. C. Pape, T. Pufe, P. Kobbe, H. Fischer, Scaffolds for bone healing: concepts, materials and evidence.
-Injury 42(6) (2011), pp. 569–573.
+P. Lichte, H. C. Pape, T. Pufe, P. Kobbe, H. Fischer, Scaffolds for bone healing: concepts, materials and evidence, Injury 42(6) (2011) pp. 569-573.

 A. Oryan, S. Alidati, A. Moshiri, N. Maffulli, Bone regenerative medicine: classic options, novel strategies, and future directions.
-Journal of Orthopaedic Surgery and Research 9(1) (2014), pp. 18–45.
+Journal of Orthopaedic Surgery and Research 9(1) (2014) pp. 18-45.

-M. J. Yaszemski, J. B. Oldham, L. Lu, B. L. Currier, Clinical needs for bone tissue engineering technology, J. E. Davies (ed.)
-Bone engineering.
-Toronto, ON, Canada: University of Toronto, 2000, pp.541–547.
+M. J. Yaszemski, J. B. Oldham, L. Lu, B. L. Currier, Clinical Needs for Bone Tissue Engineering Technology, in: Bone Engineering.
+J. E. Davies (editor).
+University of Toronto, Toronto, 2000, pp. 541-547.